ducquando/learn-swift/Language Guide/3-control-flow-statements.md

 // Young Adult
 ```

-Like logical statement, Swift also uses [short circuit](../../Language%20Guide/2-simple-statements/#35-logical) on `if-elseif-else` statement.
+Like logical statement, Swift also uses [short circuit](../../../Language%20Guide/2-simple-statements/#35-logical) on `if-else if-else` statement.
 It means that Swift checks the conditions from top-down, the code block of the met condition is executed, and the rest code block will be ignored.

 ### 1.2.
 Switch